XtendedGreg/alpine-linux-nut-install/README.md

 Add the following line, replacing your_pi_ip and your_secure_password with the actual values from your server setup:
 ```
-MONITOR UPS-Central01@your_pi_ip 1 monitor your_secure_password slave
+MONITOR UPS-Central01@your_pi_ip 1 monitor your_secure_password primary
 ```
 - UPS-Central01@your_pi_ip: Specifies the UPS name and the IP address of your NUT server.
 - 1: Is the powervalue, which is standard for a single UPS system.
 - monitor: The username you created on the server.
 - your_secure_password: The password for the monitor user.
-- slave: Indicates this is a client machine.
+- primary: Indicates that this is the primary power supply.
 Save and exit the editor.

 ### Step 4: Start and Test the NUT Client Service